Scorpio Rising (band)

 Scorpio Rising were an English rock band from Birkenhead active from 1989 to 1994.

 History

 Scorpio Rising was formed in Birkenhead in 1989.
 The group's first live performances took place in small clubs in Liverpool, with several shows at Liverpool Planet X and Cosmos Clubs in late 1989.
-The original line up featured David "Stig" Renton on bass guitar.
-Scorpio Rising's definitive line up and the sound were created when the band was joined by Parliament/Funkadelic influenced bass player Steve Soar in 1992.
+The original lineup featured David "Stig" Renton on bass guitar.
+Scorpio Rising's definitive lineup and sound were created when bass player Steve Soar joined the band in 1992, whose influences included Parliament/Funkadelic.

-Scorpio Rising signed to Chapter 22 Records (UK) and Sire(USA).
+Scorpio Rising signed to Chapter 22 Records (UK) and Sire Records (US).

-The Scorpio Rising sound was distinctive for combining breakbeat driven rhythms, strong pop melodies, and funk-influenced basslines with psychedelic and experimental guitar distortion techniques.
-The earliest recordings feature heavy use of wah-wah pedals and breakbeat/baggy drum patterns contemporary during the early nineties.
+The Scorpio Rising sound combined breakbeat-driven rhythms, pop melodies, and funk-influenced basslines with psychedelic and experimental guitar distortion techniques.
+Their earliest recordings feature frequent use of wah-wah pedals and breakbeat/baggy drum patterns contemporary during the early nineties.